huma-engineering/huma-docs/data-collection/builder/index.md

 ---
 sidebar_position: 3
-title: Step 1: Start with a template
+title: Start with a template
 ---
 # Introduction to the Huma Builder
 The Admin Portal is the place where the technical structures (Organisations and Deployments) are configured.